-Liquidity risk is the possibility that investments in the Plan cannot be readily converted into cash when required.
-The Plan may be subject to liquidity constraints because of insufficient volume in the markets for the securities of the Plan or the securities may be subject to legal or contractual restrictions on their resale.
-Liquidity risk is managed by investing the majority of the Plan's assets in investments that are traded in an active market and can be readily disposed.
+Liquidity risk is the possibility that investments in the DBPP cannot be readily converted into cash when required.
+The DBPP may be subject to liquidity constraints because of insufficient volume in the markets for the securities of the DBPP or the securities may be subject to legal or contractual restrictions on their resale.
+Liquidity risk is managed by investing the majority of the DBPP's assets, other than the annuity, in investments that are traded in an active market and can be readily disposed.
+The annuity has limited liquidity risk as annuity receipts are intended to match outgoing retiree payments for a portion of the DBPP membership.

-The table below summarizes the fair value by the earliest contractual maturity of the Plan's fixed income investments:
+The table below summarizes the fair value by the earliest contractual maturity of the DBPP's fixed income investments:

-2016 2015
+2017 2016

-Less than one year One to five years After five years \$ 1,486,157 7,242,649 8,786,949 \$ 5,494,550 11,393,949 20,000,154
+Less than one year One to five years After five years \$ - - - \$ 1,486,157 7,242,649 8,786,949

-Total fair value \$ 17,515,755 \$ 36,888,653
+Total fair value \$ \$ 17,515,755